gabinwilliams/gabinwilliams/README.md

 ### Hi there and welcome to my GitHub page 👋

-I'm Gabin Williams, a JavaScript Developer from the MN.
+I'm Gabin Williams, a JavaScript Developer from MN.
 I enjoy building modern applications and solving logical problems in a creative way.

 ---